samruddhi3012/Insurance-Price-Forecasting/README.md

 # Insurance Price Forecast

+Insurance companies cover several health and property related costs.
+Medical expenditures, house and car damage, fire incidents, and financial losses can all be included among these outlays.
+Traditionally, computing insurance rates requires a lot of manual labor and effort to fit the ever more complicated data.

+Insurance firms must have a consistent method to forecast healthcare costs and guarantee their profitability if they are to survive.
+Our aim is to design a machine learning model that forecasts the charges or payments made by the health insurance company, therefore guiding the rates and maintaining profitability.

 ## 🕵️ Objectives
-The objective of this project is to analyse the insurance dataset and build a forecasting model for insurance pricing.
+The objective of this project is to analyse the insurance dataset and build an optimized machine learning model to make accurate predictions of insurance costs based on the provided dataset.

-## 💻 Data

 ## 🪛 Tools Used